Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 Krabi Town is known for being a common stop along the backpacker’s trail.
 Here are the accommodation options that we suggest checking out:

 Perhaps you aren’t a budget traveler.
 No problem!
 There are plenty of mid-range hotel and accommodation options in this town, but none quite compare to The Brown Hotel Krabi.

-This 3-star hotel is equipped with air conditioned rooms and friendly staff.
+This 3-star hotel is equipped with air-conditioned modern rooms and friendly staff.
 It’s also in a very central location making it easy to go places.

 Expect to pay about $40 for a twin room and prices increase from there. $74 per night will get you a triple room with a balcony and breakfast.
 Not a bad deal, eh?